 - BEFORE YOU OPERATE THIS VEHICLE, READ THIS OPERATOR'S GUIDE AND ALL ON-PRODUCT SAFETY LABELS. - NEVER OPERATE THIS VEHICLE WITHOUT PROPER INSTRUCTIONS.
 Complete a certified training course. - FOR MAX MODELS, NEVER CARRY MORE THAN ONE PASSENGER.
 You increase your risk of losing control if you carry more than one passenger. - FOR 1 PASSENGER MODELS, NEVER CARRY A PASSENGER.
-You increase your risk of losing control if you carry a passenger. - NEVER OPERATE THIS VEHICLE ON A PAVED SURFACE.
-You increase your risk of losing control if you operate this vehicle on pavement. - NEVER OPERATE THIS VEHICLE ON PUBLIC ROADS.
-You can collide with another vehicle if you operate this vehicle on a public road. - OPERATOR AND PASSENGER (MAX models) SHOULD ALWAYS WEAR AN APPROVED HELMET, eye protection, and protective clothing. - NEVER RIDE UNDER THE INFLUENCE OF ALCOHOL OR DRUGS.
+You increase your risk of losing control if you carry a passenger. - NEVER OPERATE THIS VEHICLE ON ANY PAVED SURFACE unless it is for short distances, at reduced speed and in order to move the vehicle from an off-road location to another. - NEVER OPERATE THIS VEHICLE ON PUBLIC ROADS.
+You can collide with another vehicle if you operate this vehicle on a public road. - OPERATOR AND PASSENGER SHOULD ALWAYS WEAR AN APPROVED HELMET, eye protection, and protective clothing. - NEVER RIDE UNDER THE INFLUENCE OF ALCOHOL OR DRUGS.
 They slow reaction time and impair judgment. - NEVER OPERATE THIS VEHICLE AT EXCESSIVE SPEEDS.
 You increase your risk of losing control if you operate this vehicle at speeds too fast for the terrain, visibility conditions, or your experience. - NEVER ATTEMPT WHEELIES, JUMPS, OR OTHER STUNTS.